Skip to content

 • Prepare crisis response templates: Draft responses for possible scenarios (negative reviews, public backlash, etc.) so you can act quickly when needed.

-• Promote positive content: Invest in blog posts, thought leadership articles, customer success stories, and media outreach to build a positive narrative.
+• Promote positive content: Invest in blog posts, thought leadership articles, customer success stories, and media outreach that reinforce your talent acquisition strategy and build a positive narrative.

 • Measure and adapt: Regularly review the effectiveness of your strategy.
 Are you seeing more positive mentions?
 Higher ratings?
 Adjust tactics based on results.